 If the engine is broken, you can press the accelerator all you want but you aren’t going anywhere.
 Likewise, if the accelerator is broken, the best engine in the world can’t respond.

 If one is too high, the Hypothalamus pushes the other lower.
 If one side is too low, the other will be raised up to compensate.

 I see many clients on thyroid medication who really have an ADRENAL problem, not a thyroid problem.
 One sure sign of this: when I hear “the thyroid meds worked great for a while but stopped working so I had to increase the dose”.

 What happened is that tired adrenals told your thyroid to SLOW DOWN because the engine (the adrenals) is in danger of burn-out.
 Thyroid metabolism then downregulates – the correct response while the body waits for you to get physical or emotional stress under control.

 By adding thyroid medication, you circumvent this feedback mechanism.
 Then the adrenals have to insist even more that the thyroid slow down.
-Thus, higher and higher doses of thyroid medication.
+Thus, higher and higher doses of thyroid medication are given.